iljuhenson/typeracer_clone/README.md

 * `200` : success.

-### `GET /api/races/race/create`
+### `POST /api/races/race/create`

 Creates a new race which will be available to join until the race is started or finished or until it gets deleted, server gets deleted if there are no more players on the server or until server lifetime runs out.
-[More on the race mechanics...]()<br />
+[More on how race is organised...](#race-mechanics)<br />
 _Note: user has to be logged in to create a new race._

 **Response:**